fideloper/ResourceCache/readme.md

 # Resource Cache

+**Note 1:** This library is functionally similar to Symfony's built-in [Validation Cacheing](http://symfony.com/doc/2.0/book/http_cache.html#index-10) code.
+Specifically, Symfony handles Conditional GETs.
+This library also handles Concurrency Control.
+Both Conditional GETs and Concurrency Control paradigms use ETags or Last-Modified dates.

+**Note 2:** I've re-written this library in an implementation I like better.
+See my [ConditionalRequest](https://github.com/fideloper/ConditionalRequest) library/package.
+This new package still encapsulates some business logic that Symfony's HttpCache package has, but builds on it a bit.
+Namely, both have Conditional GET support.
+ConditionalRequest also includes Concurrency Control using the same paradigms.

 ## The Situation
 Frameworks don't often give you tools to control HTTP caching, such as setting ETags or Last-Modified dates.